 Beyond the choreography of Binibing Pilipinas, Miss World and Miss Universe

-Today, the world celebrated as a new Miss Universe was crowned—with the loudest shouts, cheers and claps coming from the Philippines, of course.
-Catriona Gray, the entire country’s bet, won fair and square.
-Her walk was unique and eye-catching, her answers spot-on and her confidence was bouncing off the walls.
+We are celebrating the new crowned Miss Universe.
+With the loudest shouts, cheers, and claps coming from the Philippines, of course.
+Catriona Gray, the entire country’s bet.
+Won fair and square.
+Her walk was unique and eye-catching.
+The way she answers spot-on and her confidence was bouncing off the walls.

 Now our feeds are filled with congratulations and gifs of that slow-mo strut that captivated audiences around the world.
 We’ve had an up-close and personal look at that red dress that was inspired by and truly resembled the lava that spews from Mayon Volcano.
 We are rightfully celebrating the win that our country hoped for, prayed for and needed.
 But let’s not forget that even the brightest spots have dark corners.